bendrumin/MedCare/README.md

 ### Next Steps

-- [] Add the ability to send emails and get push noticications to a mobile device
+- [] Add the ability to send emails and get push notifications to a mobile device

 ## Authors